HMS Canceaux (1764): Role in the Burning of Falmouth

 In order to suppress the insurrections and reinforce the clout of the British Vice Admiral Samuel Graves was ordered "to exert yourself to the utmost towards crushing the daring rebellion that (has) now extended itself almost over the whole continent of America".
 Admiral Graves placed Lieutenant Mowat in charge of the plans for the retribution razing of seaports Marblehead, Salem, Gloucester, Ipswich, Newburyport, Portsmouth, Saco, Falmouth, and particularly Machias.
 He was placed at the command of a flotilla containing five ships including Canceaux.
 The exact armaments are still contested but it is believed that Canceaux was accompanied by the Cat, HMS Halifax, HMS Symmetry and HMS Spitfire.
-These ships were a 20 gun ship, a 12 gun schooner, a supply ship and a bomb sloop respectively.
+These ships were a 20-gun ship, a 12-gun schooner, a supply ship and a bomb sloop respectively.
 The supply ship served as a magazine for the bomb sloop during this engagement.
 As a safety measure to prevent loss of a ship through accidental ignition of unfired incendiary carcasses, carcasses were transferred by lighter from the non-firing supply ship to the bomb sloop as needed.
 The exact armaments onboard Canceaux are unknown but it is believed that she carried six ships guns of an unknown poundage.

 The fleet proceeded north as instructed by Graves, choosing to focus upon Falmouth.
-In an overt attempt to avenge the insults made by the local populace during Thompson’s War, Mowat resolved to raze the city.
-On 18 October 1775, he ordered the nine-hour bombardment with incendiary ammunition of the settlement home to two thousand individuals.
-While this on its own would have been enough to horrify the colonial populace he also commanded his men to continuously raid the area, regularly sending parties ashore to set additional fires.
-Throughout the onslaught the British forces were able to capture four vessels and destroy eleven more, dealing even greater damage to the maritime-dependent community.
-While the mission to terrorize the populace was successful, this mission was overall detrimental to the war efforts of the British.
-The expedition wasted large mounts of British resources and resulted in the immobilization of Graves’ forces.
+In an overt attempt to avenge the insults made by the local populace during Thompson's War, Mowat resolved to raze the town.
+On 18 October 1775, he ordered the nine-hour bombardment of Falmouth using regular and heated shot.
+He also ordered a landing party to be sent ashore to complete the town's destruction; the party captured four American vessels and destroyed eleven more.
+Among the colonies, news of the attack led to rejection of British authority and the establishment of independent governments.
+It also led the Second Continental Congress to contest British naval dominance by forming the Continental Navy.
+Both Mowat and Graves suffered professionally as a consequence of the event.